Azure-Samples/communication-services-ios-calling-hero/README.md

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/samples/calling-hero-sample?pivots=platform-ios).
 See this sample's wiki to see updated information on [known issues](https://github.com/Azure-Samples/communication-services-ios-calling-hero/wiki/Known-Issues)

-A separate version of the Calling Sample is available with **Teams Interop** support ([Teams Interop Sample](https://github.com/Azure-Samples/communication-services-ios-calling-hero/tree/feature/teams_interop)).
-Teams Interop is currently in **Public Preview**.
-Please use the main branch sample for any production scenarios.

 ## Features